 In Nigeria, flooding has remained a prevalent environmental problem.
 Available studies have shown that there is frequent occurrence of flooding [3, 4, 5, 6, 7, 8, 9].
 Specifically, flooding has affected the lives, properties and sustainability of the environment as noted in available studies.
 Notably, flooding being a natural hazard has negative implications not only on the environment but also from the economic point of view.
 For instance, flooding affects housing, roads and other physical structures making such areas not to be attractive to residents.
 Flooding is the most common type of disaster causing serious economic losses in various parts of the world [10].
 It has been described as a condition of complete or partial inundation of normally dry areas due to overflow of tidal, inland water or rapid accumulation of runoff.
 [11].
 The concept of income distribution establishes the basis for richness and poverty since there are differences in the share of income between different people who purchased items from a common market.
 According to author [12], the distribution of a nation’s income indicates what proportion of the income goes to the rich and what proportion goes to the poor.
 It also shows that the rich can purchase many, rather than few goods and services.
 Hence, the more share a person gets as his/her income, the richer the person.
 How rich or poor a person also affects his / her purchasing power and consumption pattern.
 Income distribution therefore relates to how these resources are shared between individuals, occupations, and various income groups and classes in a society within a given period of time [12].

 The issue of income inequality is seriously fingered in most conflicts amongst ethnic groups, social class and governance.
 For instance, the unequal distribution of income among farmers shows that farm income amongst farming households varies in such a manner that some farmers are rich enough to acquire their required farm input for production while others cannot.
 However, studies to assess the effects of flooding on income distribution among farmers in the study area is scanty, thus this research work will help farmers to be informed on the best way to manage and mitigate the drastic effect of flood.
-Aside its educational value, this studies will also help policy makers and other agricultural stakeholders to plan, strategize and develop policies, interventions and technologies that can be used to detect, mitigate or help farmers recover quickly from the effect of this natural disaster, thus helping farmers maintain a consistent and continuous productivity which will help keep them food secure all-round the production season.
-The study to ascertain the extent of flood related losses in arable farming in the study area, assess the profitability of arable crop farming, determine the drivers of flood in the study, examine the effects of flood on income security status of arable farmers in the study area.
+Aside its educational value, this studies will also help policy makers and other agricultural stakeholders to plan, strategize and develop policies, interventions and technologies that can be used to detect, mitigate or help farmers recover quickly from the effect of this natural disaster, thus helping farmers maintain a consistent and continuous productivity which will help keep them income secure all-round the production season.
+Thus this study seek to ascertain the extent of flood related losses in arable crop farming in the study area, assess the profitability of arable crop farming, determine the drivers of flood in the study, examine the effects of flood on income security status of arable crop farmers in the study area.

 2. methodology